Skip to main content

 Testosterone Replacement Therapy for Men

 For men with symptomatic low testosterone (hypogonadism), the goal of Testosterone Replacement Therapy (TRT) is to restore testosterone levels to the optimal range of a healthy young adult.
 This is most commonly achieved through weekly intramuscular or subcutaneous injections of Testosterone Cypionate.
-A typical protocol is designed not just to replace testosterone but also to manage its potential and maintain other aspects of endocrine function.
+A typical protocol is designed not just to replace testosterone but also to manage its potential side effects and maintain other aspects of endocrine function.

-A well-managed protocol often includes adjunctive medications:
+A well-managed TRT protocol often includes adjunctive medications:

 • Anastrozole ∞ An aromatase inhibitor that blocks the conversion of testosterone to estrogen.
 This is used to prevent side effects associated with elevated estrogen levels, such as water retention and gynecomastia.